w3c/secure-payment-confirmation/README.md

  - an `instrumentId` provided by the RP for a payment instrument that was already selected by the user
  - an opaque `challenge` provided by the RP

 These data elements will be sourced directly via the payment network by the caller before calling the API.
-This flow is well suited to payment methods such as card payments with 3D Secure (3DS) where the user has entered a payment card number into a form or selected a card on file (i.e. selected a payment instrument) and the caller has used the 3DS infrastructure to get a valid `instrumentId` and dynamic `networkData` from the card issuer.
+This flow is well suited to payment methods such as card payments with 3D Secure (3DS) where the user has entered a payment card number into a form or selected a card on file (i.e. selected a payment instrument) and the caller has used the 3DS infrastructure to get a valid `instrumentId` and dynamic `challenge` from the card issuer.

 After calling `PaymentRequest.show()` the browser will display a native user interface with the payment amount and the payee origin, which is taken to be the origin of the top-level context where the `PaymentRequest` API was invoked.